 ( p ) and Geographical Information Systems

 ( r ) Biological Techniques in Environmental Archaeology

 From hunting and gathering to states and empires in South-west Asia

 ( u ) TheArchaeology of Minoan Crete 3200 - 10000 BC

-their college, to the Chair of the Standing Committee for the Undergraduate Degree in Archaeology and Anthropology (c/o the Secretary of the Standing Committee, Institute of Archaeology, Beaumont Street),the title of the proposed thesis, together with (a) a synopsis of the subject in about 100 words; and (b) a letter of support from the tutorwho will supervisethe thesis, not later than Mondayof the noughth weekof theTrinity Full Term preceding that in whichthe examination is held.
+their college, to the Chair of the Standing Committee the title of the proposed dissertation, together with (a) a synopsis of the subject in about 100 words; and (b) a letter of support from the person whom they wish to supervise their dissertation (and who will be subject to the Standing Committee ’s approval), not later than Mondayof Week 0 of theTrinity Full Term preceding that in whichthe examination is held.

 Candidates may be examined viva voce.